 Another name that is prominent in the earlier history of Welsh art is David Cox (1783-1859).
 Englishman, Cox was one of the leading figures in landscape in the first half of the 19th century.
 He made his first of many summer visits to Betws-y-Coed in 1844.
 Before long, the pretty Snowdonia village became a destination of choice for artists, with Cox encouraging his younger followers with regular painting demonstrations.
 The result was an artist’s colony becoming established in Betws-y-Coed.
 We now often describe Cox’s contemporaries who painted in the area as ‘The Colony Artists’.

 Staying in the Conwy Valley area for the moment; the artist Warren Williams (1863 – 1941) deserves a mention here too.
-If you are from North Wales, you may well have grown up with these paintings.
+If you are from North Wales, you may well have grown up with these paintings, as I did.
 Warren Williams was a resident of Conwy and his watercolours of the river valley, Anglesey fishing villages and Snowdonia are simply wonderful.
 His inland landscapes are distinctive with the lush green of the grass and very fine execution of sheep scattered on the grass – probably the most difficult animal to achieve success with.
 He was another artist with a local reputation, selling his paintings on Conwy Quay to finance his drinking at the Liverpool Arms public house until required to go out again and repeat the experience.

 Alfred de Breanski (1852-1928) is another landscape artist in the traditional style of the ‘The Colony Artists’.
 He is better known for his paintings of the Scottish Highlands, but he also painted in the Lake District and in Snowdonia.
 Breanski was influenced by John Constable but his work had sublime coloristic qualities, his use of light in his work is extraordinary, particularly when we see his soft sunsets reflecting on his majestic mountains.
 Good examples of Breanski works are just magical.